mathnet/mathnet-numerics/docs/content/MKL.md

 Native Binaries
 ---------------

+In .Net, the fusion engine is responsible for finding referenced assemblies in the file system and loading them into the executing process.
-Native binaries like the MKL provider are platform specific and we need to load them into the executing process with services of the platform, not of the .Net Runtime.
+However, native binaries like our MKL provider are platform specific, so we need to load them with services of the platform instead of the .Net runtime.
-We use P/Invoke to talk to the binaries, but for this to work they must have already been loaded or the platform needs a way to find them, which works very different to how the .Net Runtime finds referenced assemblies (called "Fusion").
+We use P/Invoke to talk to the binaries, but for this to work they must have already been loaded or the platform service needs to be able to find and load them on its own.

-Since v3.6.0 the following directories are probed in order for the expected binary:
+In order to make providers easier to use, since v3.6.0 Math.NET Numerics first tries to load native providers from a set of known directories before falling back to the platform's default behavior.
+In each of these directories it first looks for a processor-architecture specific folder within the directory, before looking at the directory itself:

 1. If `Control.NativeProviderPath` is set: `{NativeProviderPath}/{Platform}/`
 2. If `Control.NativeProviderPath` is set: `{NativeProviderPath}/`